FuelLabs/sway/README.md

 rustup default stable
 ```

-If not already done, add the Cargo bin directory to your `PATH` by adding the following line to `~/.profile` and restarting the shell session.
+If not already done, add the Cargo bin directory to your `PATH` by adding the following line to `~/.profile` and restarting the shell session:

 ```sh
 export PATH="${HOME}/.cargo/bin:${PATH}"